The U.S. Isn’t Ready for What’s About to Happen

 For the professionals who try to manage homeland-security threats, reassuring the public after a natural disaster or terrorist attack—or amid a coronavirus outbreak like the one the world now faces—is just part of the job.
 I am a former federal and state homeland-security official.
-I study safety and resiliency issues in an academic setting, advise companies on their emergency-response plans, and trade ideas with people in public health, law enforcement, and many other fields.
+I study safety and resiliency issues in an academic setting, advise companies on their emergency-response plans, and trade ideas with people in public health, law enforcement, and many other disciplines.
 Since the beginning of the disease now known as COVID-19, I’ve also been receiving more and more text messages from nervous relatives and friends.
 The rash decisions that panic breeds have never made any emergency better.
-So like so many others in my field, I’ve been urging people, in as calm a tone as I can muster, to listen to experts and advising them about concrete steps they can take to keep their families, communities, and businesses safe.
+So like many others in my field, I’ve been urging people, in as calm a tone as I can muster, to listen to experts and advising them about concrete steps they can take to keep their families, communities, and businesses safe.
 Wash your hands.
 Don’t touch your face.
 Avoid large gatherings.
 Don’t panic, and prepare as best you can.

 Advice like mine is meant to be empowering, but now I fear it may also be misleading.
 If Americans conclude that life will continue mostly as normal, they may be wrong.
 The United States is far less prepared than other democratic nations experiencing outbreaks of the novel coronavirus.
 Low case counts so far may reflect not an absence of the pathogen but a woeful lack of testing.